KStockley/exalted-character-creator/README.md

-# exalted-character-creator
+# Exalted Character Creator
-A character creator app for Exalted
+A character creator app for Exalted 3rd Edition

+Electronically stores character information for easy collection and access